bauxy/bauxy-legal/business_associate_agreement.md

 Anagram agrees to make its internal practices, books and records, including policies and procedures regarding PHI, relating to the use and disclosure of PHI and Breach of any Unsecured PHI received from Customer, or created or received by the Anagram on behalf of Customer, available to the Secretary for the purpose of Customer or the Secretary determining compliance with the HIPAA Rules.
 3.11 Documentation of Disclosures.
 Anagram shall document such disclosures of PHI and information related to such disclosures as would be required for Customer to respond to a request by an Individual for an accounting of disclosures of PHI in accordance with 45 C.F.R. § 164.528.
 Anagram shall document, at a minimum, the following information

-(&quot;Disclosure Information&quot;): (i) the date of the disclosure, (ii) the name and, if known, the address of the recipient of the PHI, (iii) a brief description of the PHI disclosed, (iv) the purpose of the disclosure that includes an explanation of the basis for such disclosure, and (v) any additional information required under the HITECH Act and any implementing regulations.
+("Disclosure Information"): (i) the date of the disclosure, (ii) the name and, if known, the address of the recipient of the PHI, (iii) a brief description of the PHI disclosed, (iv) the purpose of the disclosure that includes an explanation of the basis for such disclosure, and (v) any additional information required under the HITECH Act and any implementing regulations.

 # 4. Permitted Uses and Disclosures by Anagram